Atanu2k4/Atanu2k4/README.md

 I'm currently diving into the world of **web development** and **graphic design** 🎨.
 I love the creativity and technical challenges that come with building and designing web applications 🌐.
 Exploring the latest technologies and frameworks, I'm eager to develop innovative solutions that blend functionality and aesthetics.

-💻 I have a basic knowledge of **C and C++** and am familiar with the syntax of **Python**.
+💻 I have a basic knowledge of C, C++, and JavaScript, along with familiarity with Python syntax.
 These languages have given me a solid foundation to explore more complex concepts in computer science and software development.

 In my free time, I enjoy solving different types of **puzzles** and the **Rubik's Cube** 🧩.
 These hobbies not only keep me engaged but also sharpen my problem-solving skills, which are invaluable in programming and technical challenges.